jnlt3/weather-factory/README.md

 threads: This corresponds to concurrency it cutechess, not the threads of the engine.

+pgnout: The filepath to the PGN all the games played should be saved to.

 save_rate: The number of games between times saving the state to a file
 ```